oppia/oppia-android/wiki/Android-Lint-Check.md

 - **`checksNotNeedingSources`** — The check only inspects XML files, resources, drawables, icons, or manifest content.
 It does not require any Kotlin/Java source context to produce correct findings.
 - **`checksForIncrementalSources`** — The check inspects Kotlin/Java source files on a per-file basis.
 It must not require cross-file analysis (class hierarchy resolution, global symbol lookup, etc.) to produce correct results on a partial file set.
 - **`checksRequiringFullProject`** — The check resolves class hierarchies, verifies manifest-to-source consistency, or otherwise requires the complete project definition to avoid false positives or missed findings.
-- **`gradleChecksToIgnore`** — The check is part of `GradleDetector` or requires Gradle files.
+- **`gradleChecksToIgnore`** — The check requires Gradle files.
 Since this project uses Bazel, these files don't exist and the check can never fire.

 # CI Integration and Static Checks